The eLearning Superhuman program

 Yes, but you get more impact from the program by attending it in person.

 What is the timing of the sessions?

-Once the participants have been confirmed, we will work with you to figure out a suitable time that works across different time zones.
+Once the participants have been confirmed, we will work with you to determine a suitable time that works across different time zones.
 In the past Sprout Labs has had participants across the world join our learning program.

 If you have any other questions please get in touch.